siddharthshenoy/siddharthshenoy/README.md

 - 👯 I’m looking to collaborate on:
 - 🤔 I’m looking for help with:

-  - building dataset for a animal help care
+  - building dataset for animal help care

 - 💬 Ask me about: